gcpjedi/google-k8s-workshop-v2/modules/02-containers.md

 Both the frontend and backend modes of the application support two additional URLs:

-1. `/version` prints the version of the binary (declared as a const in `main.go`)
+1. `/version` prints the version of the binary (declared as a const in `main.go`).
 1. `/healthz` reports the health of the application.
-In frontend mode, health will be OK if the backend is reachable
+In frontend mode, health will be OK if the backend is reachable.

 A deployment is a supervisor for pods and replica sets, giving you fine-grained control over how and when a new pod version is rolled out as well as rolled back to a previous state.